 Kathleen M. Boozang

-Professor Kathleen Boozang came to Seton Hall in 1990 as the founder of the Law School’s now top-ranked health law program.
-Professor Boozang teaches a variety of health law courses in person and on-line including the survey health law course, a course on health care fraud in the life sciences industry, and death and dying.
-In her scholarship, Professor Boozang has dedicated much of her career to nonprofit governance issues with a special focus on religiously sponsored hospitals.
-In the last several years, however, she has expanded her research and teaching to explore the legal and policy issues related to the global pharmaceutical and medtech industries, many of which make New Jersey their headquarters.
+Dean Boozang teaches a variety of health law courses in person and online including the survey health law course, a course on health care fraud and corruption, and death and dying.
+In her scholarship, Dean Boozang has dedicated much of her career to nonprofit governance issues with a special focus on religiously sponsored hospitals.
+In the last several years, however, she has expanded her research and teaching to explore the legal and policy issues related to corporate compliance, with a particular focus on the global life sciences industry.

 LAW REVIEW ARTICLES